ergochat/ergo/docs/MANUAL.md

 Similarly, for a public channel (one without `+i`), users can ban nick/account names with `/mode #example +b bob`.
 (To restrict the channel to users with valid accounts, set it to registered-only with `/mode #example +R`.)

+## What special privileges do AMODEs contain?

+Some persistent modes contain persistent privileges over temporary modes:

+* AMODE +v will be able to join when the channel is `invite-only` (without being on the +I list).
+* AMODE +h will be able to join even if a ban matches them (without being on the +e list).

 ## How do I send an announcement to all connected users?